miku86/notes/dom-enlightment.md

 Typically, immediate sibling Text nodes do not occur because DOM trees created by browsers intelligently combines text nodes, however two cases exist that make sibling text nodes possible.

 The first case is rather obvious.
 If a text node contains an Element node (e.g. `<p>Hi, <strong>cody</strong> welcome!</p>`) than the text will be split into the proper node groupings.
-The contents of the <p> element is not a single Text node, it is in fact 3 nodes, a Text node, Element node, and another Text node.
+The contents of the `<p>` element is not a single Text node, it is in fact 3 nodes, a Text node, Element node, and another Text node.

 ## 7.8 Remove markup and return all child Text nodes using textContent

 The `textContent` property can be used to get all child text nodes, as well as to set the contents of a node to a specific Text node.

-When its used on a node to get the textual content of the node it will returned a concatenataed string of all text nodes contained with the node you call the method on.
+When it's used on a node to get the textual content of the node it will returned a concatenataed string of all text nodes contained with the node you call the method on.
 This functionality would make it very easy to extract all text nodes from an HTML document.

 Notice that `textContent` gathers not just immediate child text nodes but all child text nodes no matter the depth of encapsulation inside of the node the method is called.